xinyzhang9/friend-circles/README.md

 # friend-circles

 ### Description
-We are building a graph-like visulization of the real-time friend circles.
+We are building a graph-like visualization of the real-time friend circles.
 This app is implemented in MEAN stack and deployed with NGINX.
 ### Live
 http://friends.xinyangzhang.com
 ### Demo